How to pronounce Gye Nyame

 The expression “Gye Nyame” can be used in many ways.
 For example, it could signal the necessity of God’s intervention in a difficult situation which transcends the ability of man to resolve.
 It could also be used to show the relative greatness of a task or entity.
 For instance, by saying “Obiara ntumi nku me, gye Nyame,” (literally “Nobody can kill me except God”) the speaker signifies his hardiness as well as his faith in God to protect him from harm.

-As one of the most popular Adinkra symbols, one would expect to see Gye Nyame in at least a few logos.
+As one of the most popular Adinkra symbols, one would expect to see Gye Nyame in at least a few logos and other important places.
+This expectation is fulfilled in the plethora of places where the logo is used.
+A few are enumerated below.

-As I have already noted, tertiary institutions in Ghana love Adinkra.
-Most of them use Adinkra in one form or the other in their logos and other emblems.
+As I have already noted, Ghanaian universities share a strong affinity for Adinkra.
+Many of them use Adinkra in one form or the other in their coats of arms and other emblems.

 Gye Nyame can be found in logos of the University of Cape Coast, a public university, and the Catholic University College, a private university.